Sprokets/craft-asset-rev/readme.md

+# Forked Version
+This version has been forked from [craft-asset-rev](https://github.com/clubstudioltd/craft-asset-rev) for use with Sprokets Craft sites.
+If you are not working on a Sprokets Craft site, please go check out the [original plugin](https://github.com/clubstudioltd/craft-asset-rev)!

 # CraftCMS Asset Rev (Cache Busting)
 A Twig extension for CraftCMS that allows you to swap out asset file names with their revved version, as defined in a JSON manifest file.